12. Data frames#

 Note

-The above method is based on expand.grid, which determines all combinations of a given series of vectors.
+The aforementioned method is based on expand.grid, which determines all combinations of a given series of vectors.

 expand.grid(1:2, c("a", "b", "c")) # see the stringsAsFactors note below!